exasol/docker-db/README.md

 Docker privileged mode is required for permissions management, UDF support and environment configuration and validation (sysctl, hugepages, block-devices, etc.).

+## CPU Architecture

+Exasol currently only support *x86-64* CPUs (Intel64 or AMD64) and is for this architecture optimized.

 ## Host OS

 We currently only support Docker on Linux.
 If you are using a Windows host you'd have to create a Linux VM.